shivanibussa/shivanibussa/README.md

 ## 🔭 What I'm Up To? ##
 Right now, I'm diving deep into some really neat areas:
- - Cloud Computing: Exploring how to leverage cloud technologies for various applications.
- - Machine Learning: Learning how to create systems that can learn and adapt.
- - Data Mining: Analyzing large datasets to extract valuable insights.
-I'm not just learning this stuff for fun - I want to use it to solve real problems and make life easier for people.
+ - Cloud Computing, Machine Learning, Artificial Intelligence and Data Mining I'm not just learning this stuff for fun - I want to use it to solve real problems and make life easier for people.

 ## 👩‍🏫 My Role as a Teaching Assistant ##